Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 And hence the ship on which I just had a fantastic trip was leaving Salamina, heading back to Piraeus.

 And so this marks the end of my trip with the small GEORGIOS BROUFAS II of Broufas Vessels.
 It was truly a unique journey, as I got to see so many ships in just under an hour, ranging from the standard ferries and high speed craft in Piraeus to the laid-up ferries in Perama and in Salamina, up to the well-known double-ended ferries serving the Perama-Salamina line.
-I went to the island for the first time in 18 years and got to see areas such as Drapetsona, Keratsini and Perama (alongside various shipyards) for the first time in my life.
+I went to the island for the first time in 18 years and I got to see areas such as Drapetsona, Keratsini and Perama (alongside various shipyards) for the first time in my life.
 It was really one of the most memorable trips I have ever done.
 Now I know how to take advantage of my free time during my summer stay in Greece: just take the boat from Piraeus to Salamina and back.
 For a shipping enthusiast like me, I will never be disappointed as I would be seeing dozens of ships throughout the journey.

-#georgiosbroufasii #broufasvessels #summer2018 #greece #saronicgulf #aegean #piraeus #salamina #kamatero #paloukia #drapetsona #psyttaleia #keratsini #perama #ambelakia #shipyards #bluegalaxy #diagoras #bluestarferries #flyingcat3 #flyingdolphinxviii #flyingdolphinxvii #flyingdolphinxxix #nissosrodos #nissoschios #hellenicseaways #phivos #novaferries #posidonhellas #2wayferries #kritiii #aneklines #festospalace #daedalus #minoanlines #zakynthos1 #kefalonianlines #parosjet #seajets #prince #ashipsmanagement #psyttaleiaii #psyttaleiashipping #georgiosbroufas #annamaru #hydraïkicruises #europeanexpress #nellines #kallip #idomeneaslines #vitsentzoskornaros #lanesealines #theocharismarial #karnesislalousisne #agioseleftherios #kotsomoiriskarvelashipping #alexandrosm #boufisshippingcompany #athinap #theomitor #athinaislines #faneromeni #panagiafaneromeni #supercat #goldenstarferries #thermaïkosi #salaminawaterways #aiakos #evangelosne #bobsfougkarakis #kavourisshippingcompany #stavrosn #nikolaïdisne #glykofilousaiv #panagiaglykofilousane #prokopiosm #dimitriospne #ioannisthiresia #theotokosne #dimitrioss #sofrasne #artemis #artemissne #elenaf #elenafshipping #tribute
+#georgiosbroufasii #broufasvessels #summer2018 #greece #saronicgulf #aegean #piraeus #salamina #kamatero #paloukia #drapetsona #psyttaleia #keratsini #perama #ambelakia #shipyards #bluegalaxy #diagoras #bluestarferries #flyingcat3 #flyingdolphinxviii #flyingdolphinxvii #flyingdolphinxxix #nissosrodos #nissoschios #hellenicseaways #phivos #novaferries #posidonhellas #2wayferries #kritiii #aneklines #festospalace #daedalus #minoanlines #zakynthosi #kefalonianlines #parosjet #seajets #prince #ashipsmanagement #psyttaleiaii #psyttaleiashipping #georgiosbroufas #annamaru #hydraïkicruises #europeanexpress #nellines #kallip #idomeneaslines #vitsentzoskornaros #lanesealines #theocharismarial #karnesislalousisne #agioseleftherios #kotsomoiriskarvelashipping #alexandrosm #boufisshippingcompany #athinap #theomitor #athinaislines #faneromeni #panagiafaneromeni #supercat #goldenstarferries #thermaïkosi #salaminawaterways #aiakos #evangelosne #bobsfougkarakis #kavourisshippingcompany #stavrosn #nikolaïdisne #glykofilousaiv #panagiaglykofilousane #prokopiosm #dimitriospne #ioannisthiresia #theotokosne #dimitrioss #sofrasne #artemis #artemissne #elenaf #elenafshipping #tribute